mikrono/tModLoaderWiki_kr_ko/Basic-Dust.md

 }
 ```

 Some notes: Position, Width, and Height define a rectangle from which the dust will randomly spawn.
-The only difference between spawning vanilla dust and modded dust is replacing 4th parameter, which is usually just a number, with `mod.DustType("DustName")`.
+The only difference between spawning vanilla dust and modded dust is replacing 4th parameter, which is usually just a number, with `ModContent.DustType<DustName>()`.
 You can omit optional parameters if you want.

 ## Finding Vanilla Dust